Choosing The Right Light Therapy Lamp For Bright Light Therapy

 Light therapy, also called bright light therapy, can serve as a form of treatment for mental health conditions like seasonal affective disorder (SAD), a depressive disorder.
 This treatment can often be conducted at home and may be recommended by a therapist or doctor.

 Light therapy may sometimes be conducted in a therapist’s office as part of a treatment plan.
 However, because light therapy is often most effective when repeated daily, weekly sessions of light therapy with a mental health professional might not be enough to experience the full effects.
-The potential benefits of a light lamp could include the following:
+This is why it can be beneficial for individuals to have light therapy lamps on their bedside table or desk in their room for everyday use.
+Light therapy lamps may come with varying features and sizes.
+Some have a compact size or sleek design, which is likely intended to be put in a room with a small space.
+Some come with color temperature options in which the brightness can be adjusted.
+Despite the features, what’s more important to know are the benefits of using it.
+The potential benefits of a light lamp, which is used consistently for a few weeks, could include the following:

-- Dedicated time to meditate or practice mindfulness (during the light therapy)
+- Dedicated time to meditate or practice mindfulness (during light therapy).

-Talk to your doctor before using a light therapy lamp, as some people may be sensitive to its effects.
+Talk to your doctor before using a light therapy lamp or SAD lamp, as some people may be sensitive to its effects.
 The BetterHelp platform is not intended to provide any information regarding which medical treatments may be appropriate for you.

 What conditions can light therapy help someone manage?